mopidy/mopidy-local-images/README.rst

 Known Bugs and Limitations
 ------------------------------------------------------------------------

-Using this extension will slow down ``mopidy local scan`` considerably, since every media file added has to be scanned twice.
-This is a limitation of the Mopidy local library provider interface.
+With Mopidy v0.19, using this extension will slow down ``mopidy local scan`` considerably, since every new media file has to be scanned twice.
+This was a limitation of the Mopidy local library provider interface, which has been improved in Mopidy v0.20.

 .. _Mopidy: http://www.mopidy.com/